-The auto-retry circuitry automatically tries to turn on the channel on a cyclic basis.
-Only faults of the latchable type (overcurrent, severe short-circuit, overtemperature (OT), and undervoltage (UV)) may activate auto-retry.
-For UV and OT faults, auto-retry only starts after disappearance of the failure cause (when auto-retry is enabled).
+The auto-retry circuitry will automatically try to turn on the channel on a cyclic basis.
+Only faults of the latchable type (over-current, severe short-circuit, over-temperature (OT), and under-voltage (UV)) may activate auto-retry.
+For UV and OT faults, auto-retry will only start after disappearance of the failure cause (when auto-retry is enabled).
 The retry condition is expressed by: